-In order to maintain sufficient liquidity, the Company establishes maintaining a minimum cash and cash equivalent monthly balance to equal approximately Ps.200,000 in order to cover its Selling, General and Administrative expenses.
-For the 2020 period, cash and cash equivalents of the Company was Ps.649,820, above its minimum internal policy.
+In order to maintain sufficient liquidity, the Company maintains a minimum cash and cash equivalent monthly balance of Ps.200,000 in order to cover its Selling, General and Administrative expenses.
+For the 2021 period, cash and cash equivalents of the Company was Ps.1,175,198, above its minimum internal policy.
+It was an extraordinary situation because the Company had Ps.
+513,993 cash from the two tranches bonus issued on August 30, 2021, which was going to be used for sustainability purposes (see below).